 A Guide to Alternative Investments Compensation at Raymond James

-Alternative Investments generally refer to investments that serve as alternatives to more traditional asset classes and may include investments such as hedge funds, private equity funds, private real estate funds and structured products.
+Alternative Investments generally refer to investments that serve as alternatives to more traditional asset classes and may include investments such as hedge funds, private equity funds and private real estate funds.

 Raymond James offers qualified clients a wide range of alternative investments.
 Deciding if a particular alternative investment is appropriate for you is an involved decision.
 It is important for you to work with your financial advisor to evaluate how a particular alternative investment and its features fit your individual needs and objectives.
 An important component of the selection process includes carefully reading the accompanying offering documents or prospectus prior to making a purchase decision.
 The offering documents contain important information that will help you make an informed choice.
 As part of your review process, you will need to consider the fees and expenses associated with a particular alternative investment, along with the fact that your financial advisor and Raymond James receive compensation related to your purchase.
 It is important to note that the fees and expenses related to alternative investments are often higher than those of more traditional investments.
 Your financial advisor will answer any questions that you have regarding the total fees and expenses and the initial and ongoing compensation your financial advisor and Raymond James receives.